 The Nordic Culture Fund's grants are financed from the budget of the Nordic Council Ministers which is approved by the Nordic Council.
 The Fund is therefore a part of the official Nordic collaboration.
 The Nordic Culture Fund has according to its agreement also possibility to receive other funds for its purposes.
 In connection with allocation of puls funding The Fund has received funds from Nordic Council of Ministers for Culture, MES (Finnish Music Foundation) and Statens Kunstfond in Denmark.

 Since its inception in 1966, the Nordic Culture Fund’s core task has been to allocate projet funding.
 Today, has three channels: the general project fund which has three annual deadlines, OPSTART and the priority theme funding pools.

 OPSTART: The OPSTART fund was launched in 2015.
 OPSTART supports the initial development and networking phase that precedes major Nordic projects.
 There are no application deadlines.
 The Fund notifies applicants of its decision within two weeks.
 The maximum OPSTART grant is DKK 25,000.

-Priority theme pools: Every two years, the Fund awards DKK 3 million to one or more Nordic co-operation projects that address a specific and relevant theme.
-This is known as the Fund’s “priority theme”.
-The Fund reserves a proportion of its budget for pool slinked to more specific themes chosen to support its general work on the development of cultural policy.
+The Fund reserves also a proportion of its budget for pool slinked to more specific themes chosen to support its general work on the development of cultural policy.
 Appropriate themes are identified and pools established on a regular basis and as part of a dynamic process.